joakimvrangum/vue-flip-flop-card/README.md

 The is a card.. for vue.. that flips!

 Why the name flip-flop-card, you ask?
-Well, hopefully it will be just as easy to apply in your project as applying a set of flip flops to your feet.
+Well, hopefully it will be just as easy to apply in a project, as applying a set of flip flops to your feet.
 Oh, and the other names were taken, I guess 🤷‍♂️

-This is my first attempt making a reusable npm-module, and it's mainly an exercise for me to learn how to package SFCs (Single File Components) for Vue via ***Rollupjs***, as well as getting into the habit of maintaining and documenting on npm and git.
-Not expecting it to work perfectly yet, but will try to maintain.
+This is my first ever attempt making a _reusable_ npm-module, and it's mainly an exercise for me to learn how to package SFCs (Single File Components) for Vue via ***rollupjs***, as well as getting into the habit of maintaining and documenting on npm and git.
+Not expecting it to work perfectly for all purposes.

-Feel free to report issues, fork, send feature/pull-requests or reuse for whatever purpose you see fit.
+Feel free to report issues, fork, send feature/pull-requests, or reuse for whatever purpose you see fit.

-<u>Disclaimer</u>: the author would like to emphasize that he doesn't wear flip flops.
+**Disclaimer**: the author would like to emphasize that he doesn't wear flip flops.
 Ever.

-### Preview
+## Preview

 ![Preview horizontal flip](preview1.gif)
 ![Preview vertical flip](preview2.gif)
 ![Preview styled card](preview3.gif)

-### Installation
+## Installation

 ```bash
 npm install vue-flip-flop-card --save
 ```

-### Getting started
+## Getting started

 Within a Vue project, add these lines in your main.js or index.js